Skip to main content

 Will roaming or international charges change?

-SMARTY has no plans to make changes to its (up to) 12GB inclusive EU roaming allowance or the international services it offers.
+SMARTY has no plans to make changes to its inclusive EU roaming allowance of up to 12GB or the international services it offers.

 Network improvements & coverage 📶